 If the boiler is to be installed in a timber frame building it should be fitted in accordance with the current version of the Institute of Gas Engineers document IGE/UP/7.
-If in doubt seek advice from local building control.
+If in doubt seek advice from local gas undertaking or the manufacturer.